-Parent: Please check one of the choices be low:
+Parent: Please check one of the choices below:

 I, parent of (student's name),

-\Box do
+□ do

-\square do not
+□ do not

-give the district permission to use the information in the above list for the specified school-sponsored purposes.
+give the district permission to use the information in the above list for the specified school-sponsor red purposes.

-Parent signature Date
+Parent signature Date -

-For all other purposes, Jim Ned CISD has designate ted the following information as directory information:
+For all other purposes, Jim Ned CISD has designated the following information as directory inform nation:

 • Student's name

 • Address

-Parent: Please check one of the choices be low:
+Parent: Please check one of the choices below:

 I, parent of (student's name),

 \Box do

-☐ do not
+□ do not

-give the district permission to release the inform sponsored purposes. nation in this list in response to a request unrelated to school-
+give the district permission to release the information in this list in response to a request unrel sponsored purposes. ated to school-

 Parent signature Date